MasWag/LearnTA/examples/README.md

     - Learn a DTA from a JSON file representing the target DOTA in the format used in `OTALearning` and `DOTALearningSMT`.
 - learn_unbalanced_loop.cc
     - The `Unbalanced` benchmark
+- learn_fddi.cc
+    - The `FDDI` benchmark
+    - Note: it takes a "scaling parameter" to change the complexity of the benchmark.
+The default parameter 20 is extremely complex.
+We used the parameter 1 in the paper.
 - `OTALearning`
     - Directory containing the artifact of [ACZZZ'20].
 Some of the benchmarks are taken from it.
 - `DOTALearningSMT`